Ongoing Community Programs

 GEMS (Girls Engaged in Math & Science) This program, headed by Margie Koetzner, takes middle- and high-school girls interested in math, science, and technology on field trips to workplaces and special events to introduce the girls to career professionals in the STEM fields.
 Our Tech Trek graduates are the main focus, but other girls with similar interests are welcome and encouraged to join.

 PSST need tutors!
 How about you?
-Just one hour of your time each week could have lifelong benefits for a 5th grade or Junior High School student.
+Just one hour of your time each week could have lifelong benefits for a Junior High or High School student.
 No experience necessary.
 Public School Success Team (PSST), providing training and on-going support, is a non-profit corporation created to increase graduation rates in the Healdsburg public school system.
 Contact PSST Administrator at 494-4968.
 Although supported by a number of AAUW members, this is not an AAUW program.
+Please contact Kim Alexander for more information.